pa-yu/paige-yu-portfolio/critique-by-design.md

   vizElement.parentNode.insertBefore(scriptElement, vizElement);
 </script>

 There were some limitations on Tableau to create the visualization I wanted.
 I tried having the area between the lines to be shaded in a light gray.
 I was able to get close by having a dual axis with two graphs, one with lines and one with areas.
 But I was not able to change the color of the area without changing the color of the lines themselves.
 I also wasn't able to delete the area under the women's curve.
 I also wanted a line connecting the ending sum to highlight the difference but that also wasn't possible on Tableau.
 I was able to add a horizontal average line but not a vertical line.
 Lastly, I wasn't able to add a horizontal axis title, probably because it's technically not a line graph because there aren't any dates.
 So I edited the title to make it more clear that each section is a progression through the World Cup.

 I do think that the visualization still does a good job of getting the message across.
 It just doesn't have the extra elements that I wanted.

+(After adding in the visualization, I just found out that the annotations don't show up on github.
+I have an annotation that says "Men" at the end of the male line and an annotation saying "Women" at the end of the female line.
+It shows up on Tableau Public but I guess not on here.)

 ## References
 _List any references you used here._